MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 description: "This article gives step-by-step instructions for how to deploy Office 365 ProPlus with System Center Configuration Manager (Current Branch)."
 ---

-# Reviewer questions and to dos
-End-users who run the Office 365 Installer on the client computer must have administrator priviledges on their device as well as **Read** and **Write** access to the content location share provided in the Configuration Manager wizard. [[FROM CHRIS: is the end user running the installer in this case?
-I think this is not a requirement because the system is running the installer via the ConfigMgr agent.]]

-It seems more likely that users will click **No** on the deployment page--instead, they'll create their Office applications and then deploy them later.
-If they do that, though, it seems like they can't use the Office installer for the second part--they just need to go through the standard application deployment wizard.
-Is that correct?
-It seems problematic to give admins steps that render part of our Office Installer wizard useless.

 # Deploy Office 365 ProPlus with System Center Configuration Manager (Current Branch)

 Follow the steps in this article to deploy Office 365 ProPlus with System Center Configuration Manager (Current Branch).